 // or with jQuery var $someImages = $('img.some-image'); objectFitImages($someImages);

-on the same elements more than once without issues, for example to manually request an update of the object-fit
+You can call objectFitImages() on the same elements more than once without issues, for example to manually request an update of the object-fit value.

 resize

-You're using scale-down
+You're using scale-down, or

 img { object-fit: cover; } @media (max-width: 500px) { img { object-fit: contain; } }

-In one of those cases, use the watchMQ
+In one of those cases, use the watchMQ option:

 objectFitImages('img.some-image', {watchMQ: true}); // or objectFitImages(null, {watchMQ: true}); // for the auto mode Install